ppk-1996/calculator-app/README.md

 ### Useful resources

-- [StackOverFlow Answer by Evan Almeida](https://stackoverflow.com/a/66593793) - This helped me with the bug where the tailwind colors are not working in production.
+- [StackOverFlow Answer by Dji](https://stackoverflow.com/a/39874526) - This helped the calculator screen to handle overflow text properly.

 ## Author